kgiszczak/tomlib/benchmarks/README.md

 # Benchmarks

-Comparison fo this gem with [Tomlrb](https://github.com/fbernier/tomlrb) and [toml-rb](https://github.com/emancu/toml-rb).
+Comparison of this gem with [Tomlrb](https://github.com/fbernier/tomlrb) and [toml-rb](https://github.com/emancu/toml-rb).

 It beanchmarks parsing and generating three files: